T-rexin/T-rexin.github.io/content/services/business-advisory.md

 heroBackground: 'services/service2.jpg'
 ---

-Take a look at some of our previous members who have advanced their careers.
-Some of our graduated members have moved on to become analysts and advisers at firms all around.
-Take a look at some of the Alum that have passed through our club!
+Past members of the club that have since graduated work in several prestigious finance firms.
+Some of these firms include Bridgewater Associates, State Street, Glenmede Trust, Arrowstreet Capital to name a few.
+The alumni committee assists the club in providing mock interviews, source speakers to present to the club and in raising capital for some of the club projects.